 Q: What is a Premium Tax Credit?

 A: A Premium Tax Credit is a refundable credit that can be claimed on your tax return or received throughout the year to reduce the out-of-pocket expense towards insurance premiums.
-If a person chooses to receive it throughout the year, it will be paid directly to the health insurance company.
+If a person chooses the advanced premium tax credit option, their premium will be paid directly to the health insurance company.
 The amount of the credit is based on the FPL.

 Q: What are cost-sharing subsidies?